GNB-UAM/clamp-cli/README.md

 see data/about.txt

 ## Plots
 Some Python Matplotlib programs are included.
-The programs read the files properly and include the data in python variables.
+The programs read the files properly and include the data in Python variables.
 You can adapt the programs to plot what you need.

 ## Neuron models
 - Hindmarsh–Rose